Grand Central Terminal art: Ceiling

 The Main Concourse's ceiling is an elliptical barrel vault.
 A false ceiling of square boards, installed in 1944, bears an elaborate celestial mural painted with more than 2,500 stars and several bands in gold set against a turquoise backdrop.
 This ceiling covers the original 1913 version, which had degraded because of water damage.

 Original plans called for the ceiling to contain a skylight, but money and time ran out.
 Instead, a mural was painted directly on the ceiling.
 It was conceived in 1912 by architect Warren and painter Paul César Helleu.
 The latter, who had come to the United States for a three-month stay to create portraits of eight women for a Parisian magazine, sketched a conceptual design for Warren.
-Helleu worked from a chart given by Columbia astronomy professor Harold Jacoby, who had derived it from the Uranometria, a scientifically accurate star atlas published in 1603.
-The mural was executed in 1913 by James Monroe Hewlett and Charles Basing of Hewlett-Basing Studio.
+Helleu worked from a chart given by Columbia University astronomy professor Harold Jacoby, who had derived it from the Uranometria, a scientifically accurate star atlas published in 1603.
+The mural was painted in 1913 by James Monroe Hewlett and Charles Basing of Hewlett-Basing Studio.
 They were assisted in the design by Helleu and multiple astronomers, and in the painting by more than 50 painting assistants.
 Around 63 electric bulbs were installed to amplify the visual impact of the stars.
 The depicted constellations include those of the winter zodiac viewable from January to June, from Aquarius to Cancer.
 Also depicted are Pegasus, Triangulum Majus and Minus, Musca Borealis, and Orion, as well as two broad gold bands spanning the ceiling, representing the ecliptic and the equator.
 Triangulum Minus (not present on the original mural, but added in 1944) and Musca Borealis are the only constellations not taken from the Uranometria.

 By the 1920s, the roof began to leak, damaging the mural with water and mold.
 Over the next two decades, the mural "faded to a hue something like that of a khaki shirt overdosed with Navy blue".
 In August 1944, New York Central covered the original ceiling with 4-by-8-foot cement-and-asbestos boards and painted them in a facsimile of the original mural.
 Unveiled in June 1945, the new mural contained less astronomical detail; it also lacked light bulbs to mimic stars.
 The boards' outlines remain visible today.